Role of Storytelling in Fueling Startup Success: A Powerful Tool for Small Business SEO

 Establishing context helps the audience to understand why they should care about the story, helps them to connect, and creates a base structure for the story to unfold—an approach that also strengthens small business SEO by making content more engaging and relevant.

-For example, Richard, a tech startup owner secures meetings with enterprise customers for his AI product, which he passionately pitches, supported by authentic, compelling industry data, highlighting the real and pressing points his solution addresses.
+For example, Richard, a tech startup owner, secures meetings with enterprise customers for his AI product, which he passionately pitches, supported by authentic, compelling industry data, highlighting the real and pressing points his solution addresses.

 Conflict: Defining the problem